lyft/cartography/README.md

 			```
 			AWS_CONFIG_FILE=/path/to/your/aws/config cartography --neo4j-uri <uri for your neo4j instance; usually bolt://localhost:7687> --aws-sync-all-profiles
 			```
+   		- If you have more than one OCI account include the `--oci-sync-all-profiles` flag

 		The sync will pull data from your configured accounts and ingest data to Neo4j!
 This process might take a long time if your account has a lot of assets.